 One of the main considerations when choosing the best compact binoculars will be their lightweight.
 In general, anywhere between 200g and 500g is considered very light binoculars.

 Should I Get Waterproof Compact Binoculars?

-If you decide to go for waterproof binoculars just know that there are various types of available waterproofing.
+If you decide to go for waterproof binoculars, just know that there are various types of available waterproofing.
 A lot of vendors say that they have waterproof binoculars, but they are only protected against water.
-If you need good waterproofing make sure that you get compact binoculars that contain an o-ring seal and are nitrogen purged.
+If you need good waterproofing make sure that you get compact binoculars that are nitrogen purged.